 Bradford Forster Academy takes its role in safeguarding extremely seriously and our staff will do everything they can to protect students and children from harm.

 We acknowledge that safeguarding is everyone’s responsibility and all of our staff are trained to be vigilant and aware of the signs and indicators of abuse.

-The viewpoints and voice of students is of paramount importance to our Academy and we will always listen to their wishes, thoughts and feelings, as well as identifying and supporting their needs.
+The students’ voices are of paramount importance to our Academy, and we will always listen to their wishes, thoughts and feelings, as well as identify and support their needs.
 We will work alongside students to develop trusting, consistent and professional relationships.

-We us the early help process and, where possible, we will identify any difficulties or concerns early in order to act preventatively.
+We use the ‘early help process’ and, where possible, we will identify any difficulties or concerns early in order to act preventatively.
 We will always provide support and advice for families and parents/carers, whilst acting in the best interests of the student at all times.
 Safeguarding also includes ensuring we follow safe working practices and provide a secure learning environment for our students and staff.

 Bradford Forster Academy safeguards students by: